 Brussels, like Paris, unfolded as a mash-up of old and new.
 While Paris was a hard 24 hours, Brussels was an inviting and fun three days.
-The difference in my experiences was serendipity and not a reflection of these two venerable places.
+The difference was serendipity, not a true reflection of these two venerable places.
 This is the problem with short visits.

 Walking out of the Brussels train station, we saw a metal sculpture high above a building, and below it in giant letters: “In Your Own Time, Migrating Together.